 Ideas for leftover jeera rice

-- Turn this rice cooker cumin rice into delicious lemon-flavoured rice by mixing it with lemon rice paste.
+- Turn this rice cooker cumin rice into delicious lemon-flavoured rice by mixing it with homemade lemon rice paste.

-- Add cucumber nutty salad to the leftover cumin rice cooked in a rice cooker for sweet, savory, nutty,and crunchy flavors.
+- Add cucumber nutty salad to the leftover cumin rice cooked in a rice cooker for sweet, savory, nutty, and crunchy flavors.

-Serving suggestions
+Serving Suggestions

 Jeera rice is incredibly versatile and pairs well with several dishes.
 Here are a few serving ideas: